sirexeclp/energy-aware-computing/report/report.md

 Table \label{tab:parameters} lists the 3 different networks, used as benchmarks.

-> Note that the repositories in `Code` have been adapted to fit the needs of the benchmarks.
+> Note that the repositories listed in the row `Code` have been adapted to fit the needs of the benchmarks.

 Table: Neural Network Parameters \label{tab:parameters}